Stewart Sukuma: Early life and career

 Together, they decide to record the first and one of the most important CDs of the new generation of musicians from Mozambique in the 90s: Afrikiti!
 Fernando Perdigao and his partner at the time, Cedric Samson, at Treehouse music studio in Johannesburg, will be the producers of this first CD and invited great figures in South African and Mozambican music scene to play songs previously written by Sukuma.
 Bass players Fana Zulu and Peter Sclair, pianist Paul Hanmer, guitarist Jimmy Dludlu and percussionist John Hassan team up with Stewart Sukuma to materialize Afrikiti.
 Then later, Mauritz Lotz, Kanyo Maphumule, Kululiwe Sithole and others.
 Hugh Masekela and George Lee are keen to record this album after listening through the producers.

 After the recording Stewart Sukuma has two proposals on the table, one by Sony Music SA led by Lindelani Mkhize and the other by EMI SA led by Sean Watson.Sony Music asked to wait six months until Lindelani, newly admitted, became familiar with the market.
 Stewart didn't want to wait with such anxiety and signed with EMI/CCP Records.
 Afrikiti was launched in Maputo, at Hotel Polana, in an unprecedented ceremony in Mozambique with the presence of the Minister of the Environment, Dr. Ferraz, the President of the Republic, Joaquim Chissano and Pascoal Mocumbi, Prime Minister.

 Afrikiti becomes the first Mozambican CD to be released in national territory in 1997.

 A year later Stewart Sukuma signs with Tropical music Germany and the CD is available in all major music stores around the world distributed by the hands of BMG-Ariola.

 Sukuma moved to Boston in 1998, where he attended the Berklee College of Music.
 A decade later, he was on the advisory board of the school's Africa Scholars program.

+In 2013, Sukuma featured in fellow Mozambican musician Azagaia's second and final album, Cubaliwa, appearing on the track "Wa Gaia".